SyncfusionExamples/ej2-aspnetmvc-ChartDatabaseSample/README.md

 # How to add DataBase in ASP.NET MVC Chart?

-This sample explains that how to add database in ASP.NET MVC Chart.
+This sample explains that how to bind database to the ASP.NET MVC Chart.

 ## Prerequisites